 Pools larger than the conventional bird bath have been used to good effect in attracting birds.
 One 4 by 10 ft., not too large for many a yard, has a greater appeal than the small bath and, if supplied with plants for shelter and oxygenation, will maintain small fishes that will keep it free from mosquitoes.

 A water supply is appreciated in winter as well as in summer.
 If running water cannot be provided, that supplied should be warmed or have glycerin added to delay freezing and should be renewed at least daily.
 Still better, an elevated bird bath can be made freeze-proof by building beneath it a fireproof compartment, in which a kerosene lamp may be kept burning low.
-The lamp chimney should be tin to radiate the heat; it should have a mica or asbestos plate over the top and a hole at one side near the lid.
+The lamp chimney should be tin to radiate the heat; it should have a mica plate over the top and a hole at one side near the lid.
 The lamp compartment should also have an opening near the bottom and one near the top to provide draft.
 Where electricity is available, a light bulb may be used as a source of heat.

 Birdbaths vary considerably in size, design and cost, the more ornamental usually, being rather too deep to enable small birds to bathe.
 They are also often made of a material which, although capable of resisting the effects of frosts, will crack if the water within becomes frozen solid.
 Provision should be made for draining off the water.

 When properly placed, a birdbath adds greatly to the attractiveness of a garden, and in planning the grounds the most suitable position for this feature should be considered.
 The best site is one in which the bath can be seen from the house porch or other sitting-out place.
 It should be close to trees or shrubs that provide perches and screening for birds; if some of these bear fruits enjoyed by birds, so much the better.